DeflatedPickle/cadencii/src/REFACTORING.md

 Milestones
 ----------

-- Replace event handler methods into UI commands and actions.
+- Replace winforms event handler methods into UI commands and actions.
 - Reduce Win32-ism.
 - Modify GUI framework to better fit with either WPF or Xwt.